Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 Frequent Use Can Raise a Red Flag

 While one or two roadside assistance calls per year are generally ignored by insurers, multiple claims in a short period may prompt some companies to raise your rates, restrict your coverage, or flag your policy for review.
-Excessive use can signal to the insurer that your vehicle has ongoing mechanical issues.
-Use this coverage for genuine emergencies — not routine maintenance needs like regular jump-starts for an aging battery you haven't replaced.
+Most insurers allow up to three uses before this becomes an issue.
+Frequent calls signal to the insurer that your vehicle may have ongoing mechanical problems.
+Use this coverage for genuine emergencies — not routine needs like regular jump-starts for an aging battery you haven't replaced.

-Roadside assistance calls are technically filed as claims and may be reported to claims databases like LexisNexis.
+Roadside assistance calls are technically filed as claims and may be reported to claims databases.
 However, because they carry no payout for vehicle damage, most insurers treat them differently from collision or comprehensive claims.
+Consumer advocates also note that standalone programs like AAA don't count as insurance claims at all — an advantage worth considering if you anticipate needing help frequently.

 Bottom line: Use it when you truly need it, and you'll almost certainly see zero impact on your premium.